Natural Resources Protection Act (NRPA)

 - Chapter 342 -- Significant Groundwater Wells

-- Application, NRPA (pdf) (MS Word) Use for individual NRPA permit, and freshwater wetland alteration (Tier 1, 2 and 3).
+- NRPA Application and Application information booklet Use for individual NRPA permit, and freshwater wetland alteration (Tier 1, 2 and 3).
 Note: The hardcopy application is color coded for ease of use.
 If using a copy downloaded from the web, look for the page color that is indicated in text at the bottom right-hand corner of each page.

 - Application for Minor Revision